VintusS/DSL-Laboratory-Work/Lab3/README.md

 ## Implementation

-The lexer is implemented in Swift, providing a concise and effective demonstration of lexical analysis.
-The core functionality includes recognizing identifiers, numbers, operators, and assigning appropriate token types to different segments of the input string.
+The lexer implementation in Swift showcases an efficient approach to lexical analysis, critical for parsing and interpreting code.
+The primary objective of the lexer is to convert a sequence of characters into a stream of tokens that represent syntactic meaning, such as identifiers, numbers, and operators.
+Each token is classified according to type, which is crucial for the subsequent phases of parsing and compilation.

 ### Key Components

-- `TokenType`: Enum to define various types of tokens like identifiers, numbers, and operators.
+- `TokenType`: This is an enumeration that defines the possible types of tokens.
+It includes categories like identifiers, numbers, operators, and whitespace, allowing the lexer to categorize parts of the string based on their role in the syntax of the language.
-- `Token`: Struct to represent individual tokens with a type and value.
+- `Token`: A struct that encapsulates a token in the lexical analysis process.
+Each token has a type, derived from the TokenType enum, and a value, which is the actual string excerpt representing the token in the source code.
-- `Lexer`: Class responsible for the lexical analysis, capable of tokenizing an input string.
+- `Lexer`: A class responsible for the core functionality of lexical analysis.
+It takes an input string and processes it to extract tokens by recognizing patterns that match different types of syntax elements (like numbers or identifiers).

 ## Usage

-To use the lexer, initialize it with a string, and then call the `tokenize` method to produce a stream of tokens.
+The lexer is designed to be user-friendly and easy to integrate into larger applications.
+Here’s how you can utilize the lexer:

 ```swift
 print("Enter your code line:", terminator: " ")